 The example below, shows the parameters for the "Retail" business type.
 You'll need to use the correct custom parameter names (such as ecomm_prodid) for your business type.
 See all of the custom parameters by vertical

 Advertiser cross-device linking allows you to use your own user data to help show ads to users who have visited your website or app on their various devices or browsers.
 Learn more About cross-device linking with user ID parameters.
-If you're setting up advertising cross-device linking, you need to comply with the Policy for advertiser cross-device linking.
+If you're setting up Advertiser cross-device linking, you need to comply with the Advertiser cross-device linking policy.